rajeshchukka/Autoencoder-using-python-/README.md

 ## Credits

-Credits go to the Keras team
+Credits go to the Keras team and Siraj Ravl .
+I've merely created it again and tested to get familier with myself.